 As just two examples, Brightspot's suite of tools enhance the idea of MVP as "most valuable" through rapid prototyping and support for third-party integrations, so an organization’s MVP is focused on the parts they control and build:

 - Third-party integrations: Our platform essentially works with whatever ecosystem teams are accustomed to and want to use.
-Let’s say your team needs to produce unique, content-rich digital experiences for audiences across the globe, so you need a content business platform that comes equipped with translation capabilities.
+Let’s say your team needs to produce unique, content-rich digital experiences for audiences across the globe, so you need a CMS that comes equipped with translation capabilities.
 Designed with third-party integrations in mind (knowing business priorities will evolve), Brightspot allows engineering teams to easily turn on translation integrations to enable editorial teams.

 - How to accelerate your digital transformation by starting with a content hub

 - How to deliver engaging digital experiences fast with a decoupled or headless CMS solution

 - Why integration-ready technology with extensible architecture is essential to drive digital transformation across the enterprise

 Check your email for a link to view the full white paper.